fredericobenevides/ruby_clone/README.md

       to "/my/destination_folder"
     end

+### Deleting files

-* Deleting files that don't exist in source_folder but in destination folder - delete: true
+1. Deleting files that don't exist in source_folder but in destination folder - delete: true

   The basic configuration was created to be a secure configuration.
-So if you really want to delete files/folders in your destination folder that doesn't exist anymore in your source folder, you'll need to set up 'delete' as true in your **RubyClone** file.
+So if you really want to delete files/folders in your destination folder that doesn't exist anymore in your source folder, you'll need to set up 'delete: true' in your **RubyClone** file.
 Below an example how to do it:

     profile :my_profile do
       from "/my/source_folder/"